 Bake in the preheated oven at 165°C (330°F) for 12-15 minutes (or until lightly browned on the sides).

 I'll tell you a little secret.
 I divide the dough into two parts and add two teaspoons of cocoa to one of them, so you can bake two types of cookies and choose the one you like more.

-I don't know how long cookies stay fresh covered at room temperature, because my family members eat this cookies in one sitting.
+I'm not sure how long cookies can stay fresh at room temperature since my family always finishes them in one go.

-- You can also add to cookies: marshmallow, cocoa, cinnamon and nutmeg, coconut flakes, dried fruits and berries, poppy or sesame, orange peel.
+In addition to the cookies, you can incorporate marshmallows, cocoa, cinnamon, nutmeg, coconut flakes, dried fruits and berries, poppy or sesame seeds, and orange peel.

 Welcome to Viky's food blog!
 Passionate about cooking, eating, and traveling, Viky shares exciting recipes, culinary experiences, and food photography.

 By continuing to use this site you consent to the use of

 you have disabled them.
 You can change your cookie settings at any time but parts of our site will

 not function correctly without them.